TangentFoxy/Pop.Box/docs/Elements.md

 not be moved unless its own movement methods are used.

 If you set `excludeRendering` to `true` on any element, it and its children will not be rendered.

+If you set `excludeUpdating` to `true` on any element, it and its children will not be rendered.

 [1]: ./Skins.md